mfs/blender-related/README.md

 Convert a sequence of PNGs to an mp4 suitable for upload to Twitter.

     ffmpeg -f image2 -i %04d.png -vcodec libx264 -pix_fmt yuv420p -strict 2 video.mp4

+Convert a PNG to JPG with default quality setting of 92 (Twitter heavily resamples PNG)

+    convert image.png image.jpg